dainperkins/terraform-cdk/website/docs/cdktf/concepts/providers-and-resources.html.md

 #### Using an Escape Hatch for dynamic blocks

-In the context of the CDK iterating through a list is best done by using a native array and looping through it.
-There might be instances where you want to loop through a dynamic value, like a `TerraformVariable` or a dynamic resource output and here escape hatches need to be used.
+Use an escape hatch when you want to loop through a dynamic value that is unknown until after Terraform provisions infrastructure.
+For example, you may need to loop through a `TerraformVariable` or a dynamic resource output.

-In this example we loop through the ports passed as `TerraformVariable` to add ingress values.
+The first argument of `addOverride` needs to be `dynamic.<attribute_name>`, create a `for_each` value for the second argument and set it to the list you want to iterate over.
+When you reference values from the list, take the attribute as base for the reference.
+For example, use `"${<attribute_name>.value.nested_value}"`.

-The first argument of `addOverride` needs to be `dynamic.<attribute_name>`, the second argument has a `for_each` value set to the list you want to iterate over.
-The `content` value is set to the value, when referencing values from the list one needs to take the attribute as base for the reference: `"${<attribute_name>.value.nested_value}"`.
+The TypeScript example below adds ingress values by looping through the ports passed as `TerraformVariable`.

 ```ts
 const ports = new TerraformVariable(this, "ports", {